Cocaine Addiction and Abuse

 • Dilated pupils

-The high from cocaine is often short-lived and the substance is possessed by the body rapidly.
+The high from cocaine is often short-lived and the substance is processed by the body rapidly.
 However, there are many factors that can affect how long cocaine stays in your system.

 Long-term effects of cocaine use